e-mar404/e-mar404/README.md

 ## 🔭 Currently working on:

 - System Administrator @ [Beta Academy](https://www.betaacademy.org/)
+- http server in go
+- Ricing personal neovim config and getting ready to use it fulltime

+## 📝 Planned Projects:

 - Music player, now playing for terminal or maybe neovim (idea, really wanting to do something with music and the terminal)
 - Vinyl Viewer (idea, starting with the api/backend soon)
-- Rising personal neovim config and getting ready to use it fulltime

 ## 🌱 Learning & Growing: